ekupaskibas18/ekupaskibas18.github.io/blogs/quotes/2023-11-28-my-favourites.md

 <br/><br/>

-It's your infinitely sweet sunshine smile,
+It's your perfectly happy rounded eyes,
-Your perfectly happy rounded eyes,
+Your infinitely sweet smile where the sun shines,
 And your enticingly charming wits.
 All of them are in a long list of my favourites.